cyruslk/franklin-ford-bot/logs.md

 - In terms of GPU improvements, an idea I had in mind was to implement a `nvidia Jetson Nano` GPU chip to a `raspberry pi` that would be dedicated to running the server and serving its data.
 I have this card at home, it's not thaaaat expensive: `https://developer.nvidia.com/embedded/jetson-nano-developer-kit`.

 EDIT: While I write these logs, a new version of the project is being deployed on the `GCP`.

+EDIT2: Fixing a bunch of minor problems with the bot component and the call to the `GCP` server, especially this: `
+InvalidStateError: Failed to execute 'send' on 'WebSocket': Still in CONNECTING state.`